 As I contemplated, I searched for a term or word that might describe the opposite of holding space, but I didn’t find one that fully satisfied me.
 Finally, I came up with this:

-The opposite of holding space is emotional colonization.
+The opposite of holding space is hijacking space.

-While holding space involves supporting without judging, fixing, or controlling the outcome, emotional colonization involves manipulating, disempowering, and judging.
+While holding space involves supporting without judging, fixing, or controlling the outcome, hijacking space involves manipulating, disempowering, and imposing various forms of judgment and control.

-Emotional colonization can appear in obvious ways (violence, abuse, overpowering, bullying, etc.), but there are also much more subtle ways it can play out.
-Many of these more subtle forms of emotional colonization are the kinds of behaviours we are all guilty of more frequently than we care to admit.
+Some forms of hijacking space are obvious and intentional (such as violence, abuse, overpowering, or bullying), but other forms are much more subtle and inadvertent.
+Many of these more subtle forms of hijacking space include the kinds of behaviour of which we are all guilty—and usually more frequently than we care to admit.

-Here are some of the ways that we emotionally colonize other people:
+Here are some of the ways that we hijack space:

 - expecting them to experience or interpret situations the same way we do